antmicro/usb-c-power-adapter/README.md

 ## Project structure
 * `/.` -  contains the KiCad project files, the license and this README file
-* `/img`- contains Blender renders used in this README
 * `/doc`- contains schematics in PDF format
+* `/assets` - contains visual assets for showcasing this design on [Open Hardware Portal](https://openhardware.antmicro.com).

 ## License